charroux/CodingWithKubernetes/README.md

         imagePullPolicy: Always
 ```

 Note the last line "imagePullPolicy: Always".
-Hence, each time the deployement is done, the image is pull from Docker hub.
+Hence, each time the deployement is done, the image is pulled from the Docker hub.
 Which is usefull at development stage.
 The other choices are
 - without imagePullPolicy and :latest as the image tag
 - wihtout imagePullPolicy and specify the imahe tag